Lab 4: Svelte (Templating & Control Flow)

 elements inside the <div class="projects">

-element except one.
+element except the first one.

 Then, add an {#each}